con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Homage to you, the everything of all;
 O body of wisdom, homage to you!
 (162)

-This concludes the five verses of praise for the wisdom of the five *tathāgata*s.
+This concludes five verses of praise for the wisdom of the five *tathāgata*s.

 ## [Benefits - not translated; collation not checked]